-BD CEW TOTAL Average number of identified aspects at the worksites 44 56 51 Average number of significant aspects identified at the worksites 5 (11%) 13 (24%) 10 (18%)
+BD CEW TOTAL Average number of identified aspects at the worksites 44 56 51 Average number of significant aspects 5 (11%) 13 (24%) 10 (18%)

 Data from FCC Construcción, not including FCC Industrial.

 BD: Buildings/CEW: Civil Engineering Works

 FCC Construcción has implemented a system of Good Practices[®], which adds to legal, contractual and other requirements, actions aimed at guaranteeing a real improvement in environmental performance.